milesdaudistel/notes/notes.md

 Interfaces aren't exactly the same in all languages.
 In C++, there is no such thing as an explicit interface.
 However, you could make something equivalent to an interface in C++ by creating an abstract class with purely virtual methods.
 Then any class that inherits from this abstract class must implement these virtual methods.

-In Go, interfaces are explicitly declared and implicitly implemented.
-This means you create a an interface by saying `type myInterface interface {...}` but unlike Java, there is no need to say `class X implements myInterface` in order for X to be able to use myInterface.

 <details>
 <summary>Go example</summary>
+In Go, interfaces are explicitly declared and implicitly implemented.
+This means you create an interface by saying `type myInterface interface {...}` but unlike Java, there is no need to say `class X implements myInterface` in order for X to be able to use myInterface.

 	package main
 	import "fmt"